Anuhyapeddi/Springboot/README.md

 Servlets - It is a Java class that runs on a Java-enabled server to extend the capabilities of web applications

 different layers
-* accept the client request -  controller
+* which accepts the request from the client and sends response to the client  -  Controller
+* if the controller wants data, it will not ask from database.
+It will ask from Service layer
-* do the business logic - service
+* do the business logic - Service Layer
-* connect to the database - repositories
+* connect to the database - Repositories

 here everything is a class, if you want to work with service inside the controller, then we need to create object of the service inside the controller.